History of The WATCH Lab and the UK’s repair marketplace

 The company was started by Jonathan Barker in October 2000.
 Having spent many years covering the UK and Channel Islands in the jewellery trade selling brands like Ellesse, Adidas, Cyma and FILA, Jonathan got to know the watch business very well.
 He saw how the industry grew and changed.“Not many years ago,” says Jonathan, “there were just traditional watch brands, most people owned just one watch and a ‘watch was for life’.
 The Swiss brands such as Rolex, Omega, and Longines were all strong at the top end of the marketplace.
 The everyday priced watches which most people bought were dominated by the traditional watch brands such as Rotary, Seiko, Avia, and Pulsar.
 Then in the early 90′s came the watches revolution!
 The fashion brands moved into their marketplace.
 Started in the main by Gucci, the public began to understand that not just the heritage watch houses could produce beautiful and aspirational timepieces.
 Fila was the next non-watch brand to follow then Ellesse and the rest I guess is history”.

 So, watch ownership had gone through the roof, every fashion brand in the world began producing timepieces and the Swiss Houses got stronger & stronger.
 Online sales are now simply enormous and a multi-watch ownership is the norm.
 The service sector to support the ever growing watch sales numbers has not kept up.
-With the exception of the manufacturers themselves (who are usually slow and expensive), there are very few places to visit and receive a decent quality watch repair.”
+With the exception of the manufacturers themselves, there are very few places to visit and receive a decent quality watch repair.”

 Birth of The WATCH Lab